AquaticInformatics/flowtracker2-field-data-plugin/README.md

 - Download the latest release of the plugin [here](../../releases/latest)
 - Install it using the [FieldVisitPluginTool](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldDataPluginTool)

-## Supported CSV format

-The format of the CSV files supported by this plugin is described [here](src/FlowTracker2Plugin)

 ## Requirements for building the plugin from source

 - Requires Visual Studio 2017 (Community Edition is fine)